amn-96/monarch-mcp-server-docker/README.md

 - [Original README](docs/ORIGINAL_README.md)

 ## 🙏 Acknowledgments
+This repo is simply a dockerized version of the [original Monarch Money MCP server](https://github.com/robcerda/monarch-mcp-server) created by [@robcerda](https://github.com/robcerda).

 This MCP server is built on top of the excellent [MonarchMoney Python library](https://github.com/hammem/monarchmoney) created by [@hammem](https://github.com/hammem).
 Their library provides the robust foundation that makes this integration possible, including: